 African-American studies in the United States is "alive and well," according to a new report issued by scholars at the University of Illinois at Urbana-Champaign.
 The report surveyed 1,777 colleges and universities and found that 76 percent have some type of black studies.
 While some college offer only a course or two, 20 percent of those surveyed have full departments or programs.

-In today’s Academic Minute, Christopher Nomura of the State University of New York College of Environmental Science and Forestry explains the discovery of a new weapon in the battle against bacteria.
+In today’s Academic Minute, Edward Hanna of the University of Sheffield reveals the connection between a pattern in the jet stream and recent warm temperatures in Greenland.
 Learn more about the Academic Minute here.

 While some observers say academe is already moving to a post-MOOC era or one dominated by MOOC-like offerings that aren't really massive open online courses, the MOOC itself has a new symbol of recognition.
 Oxford Dictionaries, published by Oxford University Press, has now added MOOC as an official word.